 Inside this article

-Select lists allows you and your collaborators to adhere to specific naming or labeling so everything stays organized in your tables.
+Select list is a common column type in Coda.
+This column type allows you to create a list of selectable text values.
+They can either be single-select or multi-select.
+Select lists allow you and your collaborators to adhere to specific naming or labeling so everything stays organized in your tables.
 You can add as many options as you want and see them clearly in a dropdown list.

-If you have an existing column that you want to turn into a select list column, click the header and change the format of the column to Select list.
+If you have an existing column that you want to turn into a select list column, click the header, select “Change column type”, then choose Select list.
 Coda will then use the items that already exist in your column to populate the options for that list.

 In addition to Select lists, Coda has a wide variety of other column formats to choose from.
 You can learn more about your options here.